High street banks are not that different from other businesses.

 This is one of the main reasons that the system is regulated by the Bank of England.
 We ensure that banks have adequate financial resources and diligently manage their risks so the critical services provided by banks are always available.

-Looking after your money, lending money and helping you pay for things are the main ways that people use banks in their daily lives.
+Looking after money, lending it and helping you pay for things are the main ways that people use banks in their daily lives.

 Banks do other things too.
 Most investment banks, for example, trade shares, foreign currencies and commodities (like oil or gold) in financial markets on behalf of their clients.